jamietre/CsQuery/README.md

 - [Create](https://github.com/jamietre/CsQuery/blob/master/documentation/create.md): Creating a new DOM from HTML in memory, a file, a stream, or a URL
 - [Render](https://github.com/jamietre/CsQuery/blob/master/documentation/render.md): Rendering your DOM back to HTML
+- [CreateFromUrl](https://github.com/jamietre/CsQuery/blob/master/documentation/createfromurl.md): Creating CsQuery objects from a remote source
+- [Promises](https://github.com/jamietre/CsQuery/blob/master/documentation/promises.md): An overview of the CsQuery Promise API, which is useful for managing asynchronous events.
+This is useful when loading content from remote URLs without blocking execution while you're waiting for the response.

 Everything else will be found here in the readme.
 It covers most common uses for reading HTML documents from files and URLS, and using it like jQuery.